 - have US citizenship or permanent residency

-- completed a four-year university or college degree not more than two years before the start of the program in summer 2017
+- completed a four-year university or college degree not more than one year before the start of the program in summer 2019

 - majored in the biological, physical or computer sciences, engineering or mathematics

 - attained a minimum GPA of 3.3 on a 4.0 scale